adrianoOliveiraRocha/algorithms/problems/Check_for_BST/readme.md

 The left subtree of a node contains only nodes with keys less than the node's key.
 The right subtree of a node contains only nodes with keys greater than the node's key.
 Both the left and right subtrees must also be binary search trees.

-Example 1:
+Examples:

 Input:
-213NNNN
    2
  /    \
 1      3
+        \
+         5
-Output: 1
+Output: true
 Explanation:
-The left subtree of root node contains node with key lesser than the root nodes key and the right subtree of root node contains node with key greater than the root nodes key.
+The left subtree of every node contains smaller keys and right subtree of every node contains greater.
 Hence, the tree is a BST.

-Example 2:
-2 N 7 N 6 N 5 N 9 N 2 N 6
 Input:
   2
    \